lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and DTag value pair.

-The MIC computed at the receiver MUST be computed over the fully reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

 {{Fig-NoACKModeRcv}} shows an example of a corresponding state machine.

 ### ACK-Always mode {#ACK-Always-subsection}